Do your shins ache and throb following your daily run or after simply sprinting to catch a taxi? If so, you could be dealing with shin splints.

-Flat feet are when the impact of a step make your foot’s arch collapse, often referred to as overpronation.
+- Flat Feet: Flat feet are when the impact of a step makes your foot’s arch collapse, often referred to as overpronation.
 Overpronation can increase the impact on your shins when you’re jogging, running, sprinting, or jumping, leading to shin splints.

 Most people are able to self-diagnose shin splints, but if you want a professional opinion your doctor will perform a physical exam.
 During the exam, they will ask you about the types of physical activities you participate in and how often.

-Your doctor may prescribe diagnostic tests including imaging scan and X-rays if they suspect you have a fracture or another condition.
+Your doctor may prescribe diagnostic tests including imaging scans and X-rays if they suspect you have a fracture or another condition.

-If you’re dealing with shin splints, you’re likely wondering how long shin splints take to heal and if shin splints go away on their own.
+If you’re dealing with shin splints, you’re likely wondering how long shin splints take to heal and if shin splints can heal on their own.
 While there is no exact way to tell how long your shin splints will take to go away, you can look out for certain signs.